-Pursuant to the Depositary Agreement, BBH will receive a fee payable by each of the Company Sub-Funds as indicated in "Part I: Essential information regarding the Company" of the Company's Prospectus, Chapter IV.
-"Fees, expenses and taxation", Section A "Fees payable by the Company".
+Pursuant to the Depositary Agreement, BBH will receive a fee payable by each of the Company Sub-Funds as indicated in Part I, Chapter IV "Fees, expenses and taxation", Section A "Fees payable by the Company".

 B. Registrar and Transfer Agent